Welcome to the KVFinder-web service!

 Hydropathy characterization provides valuable insights into the water attractiveness and types of interactions at the interface of the binding site.

 A schematic represention of hydropathy characterization is shown below.
-The Eisenberg & Weiss hydrophobicity scale ranges from -1.42 (highly hydrophobic) to 2.6 (highly hydrophilic), and projects the value of the amino acid nearest to a target surface point.
+The Eisenberg & Weiss hydrophobicity scale ranges from -1.42 (highly hydrophobic) to 2.6 (highly hydrophilic), projecting the value of the amino acid nearest to a target surface point.
 Panel A displays the hydrophobicity of each amino acid.
-The distance between a surface point (black) and the atoms (carbon: green; oxygen: red; nitrogen: blue; sulfur: yellow) of the amino acids (methionine: left; valine: right) are calculated, and the residue of the atom with shortest distance (red line) maps its hydrophobicity value onto it (shown in panel B).
+The distances between a surface point (black) and the atoms (carbon: green; oxygen: red; nitrogen: blue; sulfur: yellow) of the amino acids (methionine: left; valine: right) are calculated, and the residue of the atom with the shortest distance (indicated by the red line) maps its hydrophobicity value onto it (as shown in panel B).

-The KVFinder-web service has a Job timeout of 30 minutes (the maximum time that an accepted job could run on the server), completed jobs will be available on the web service up to 1 day after completion, and the maximum payload (maximum size of the JSON) of the data sent to the KVFinder-web service is 1 MB.
+The KVFinder-web service has a Job timeout of 30 minutes (the maximum time that an accepted job could run on the server).
+Completed jobs will be available on the web service up to 1 day after completion.
+The maximum payload (maximum size of the JSON) of the data sent to the KVFinder-web service is 5 MB.

-Further, the KVFinder-web service has some limitations, compared to a local installation of parKVFinder, that are:
+Additionally, the KVFinder-web service has some limitations, compared to a local installation of parKVFinder, including:

 The KVFinder suite

-KVFinder suite comprises a toolkit of cavity detection and characterization software with different scopes, that are:
+The KVFinder suite encompasses a toolkit of cavity detection and characterization software with various scopes, including:

 KVFinder-web

-KVFinder-web is an open-source web-based application of an updated version of parKVFinder software (v1.2.0) for cavity detection and characterization of any type of biomolecular structure, including but not limited to proteins and nucleic acids.
-KVFinder-web implements a geometrical grid-and-sphere based method to detect cavities using a dual-probe system.
-KVFinder-web provides a comprehensive characterization of biomolecular cavities that includes spatial, depth, constitutional, and hydropathy information.
+KVFinder-web is an open-source web-based application of an updated version of parKVFinder software ( v1.2.0 ).
+It is designed for cavity detecting and characterizing cavities within diverse biomolecular structures, including but not limited to proteins and nucleic acids.
+KVFinder-web implements a geometric grid-and-sphere based method to detect cavities using a dual-probe system.
+It provides a comprehensive characterization of biomolecular cavities that includes spatial, depth, constitutional, and hydropathy information.

 If you use KVFinder-web , please cite: